To help you know what you are getting, here’s our guide to cannabis extracts.

 Rick Simpson Oil (RSO) is the everyman’s FECO.
 While the idea and basic chemistry behind both oils are the same, RSO differs from FECO in some important ways.

 The biggest distinction comes from the solvents used to separate the active ingredients from the rest of the plant.
-An advocate of do-it-yourself healthcare, Rick Simpson provides step-by-step instructions for how to produce your own oil from the comfort of your well-ventilated living room.
+An advocate of do-it-yourself healthcare, Rick Simpson provides step-by-step instructions for how to produce your own oil from the comfort of your well-ventilated living room at his “Phoenix Tears” website.
 Instead of food-grade ethyl alcohol (like the pros do with FECO), he advocates for materials that are easier for the average Jane to pick up at the store, such as ether, naphtha and 99% isopropyl alcohol.

 Because of its DIY nature, RSO usually comes without good information on its potency.
 The only true way to know what you’re getting is to try it out.
 It’s also a good idea to ask your provider how they made it.
 This ensures that it doesn’t contain any unwanted chemicals.